Whoop 5.0, Whoop MG review after one month

 Q: Are Whoop 5.0 and MG the same internally?
 Is the difference in IE only a software difference?

 A: They are different.
-The strap and the components for the ECG are different.
+The strap and the ECG components are different.
 However, the optical and other sensors are the same for all devices.

 Q: How do I charge Whoop?